michalroots/michalroots.github.io/_posts/2022-05-01-personal-website-flow-full.md

 tags: articles documentation
 ---

-Context: This article is deliberately unfinished to illustrate a point.
-It will all make sense, I promise.
-I also created a [full version here](/personal-wesbite-flow-full){:target="_blank"}.
+Context: This article is a full version of the original article, which you can find [here](/personal-website-flow){:target="_blank"}.
+This version is more useful, but the other one is funnier.
+Choose wisely.

-<p>🐦</p>
+<p>🧙‍♂️</p>

 My personal website is pretty much targeted for me - so I can publish as much as possible.

 The fact that it's live online, adds some pressure on the quality of what I publish, but more importantly helps me overcome my perfectionistic tendencies.
-For context, it took me 3 months to write [this article].
+For context, it took me 3 months to write [this article](https://medium.com/p/6f71e0954f0d){:target="_blank"}.
 It was worth it, but I could have done it in 2 weeks.
 I just kept getting stuck in perfecting, even if deep down I knew that it will never be perfect anyway, and that's totally fine, too.
-In the end, the 2.5 months of extra time increased it's final quality by 1%.
+In the end, the 2.5 months of extra time increased its final quality by 1%.

 ```
 SAD TROMBONE PLAYS